Quantum unique ergodicity for magnetic Laplacians on T^2: Introduction

-and we consider a sequence $(u_h)_{h\to 0}$ satisfying this equation -- or more generally an approximate version.
+and we consider a sequence $(u_h)_{h\to 0}$ satisfying this equation -- or more generally an approximate version, i.e.

 We will first show that the sequence of measures $|u_h(x)|^2 \dd x$ has only $\dd x$ as an accumulation point.
 To do so, we introduce in Section \ref{s:semiclassicalmeasure} the phase-space Wigner distribution,

 and study its accumulation points $\dd\mu$ in the limit $h \to 0$.
-In Lemma \ref{l:magnetic-wigner} we recall that a limit distribution must be a probability measure on $\T^2 \times \mathbf S^1$, which is invariant under the geodesic flow.
-As such, we can decompose this measure according to periodic and dense orbits.
-For irrational angles $\theta$, the geodesic $t\in\R \mapsto x+t\theta\in\T^2$ is dense and the measure $\mu$ restricted to these angles is the Lebesgue measure (see Lemma \ref{l:anantharamanmacia}).
-Thus, we only have to describe the measure $\mu$ along periodic orbits and this is the aim of Section \ref{s:periodic}.
+In Lemma \ref{l:magnetic-wigner} we recall that a limit distribution must be a probability measure $\mu$ on $\T^2 \times \mathbf S^1$, which is invariant under the geodesic flow.
+This standard result follows from the fact that the principal symbol of $h^2( \mathscr{L} + V)$ is $|\xi|^2$.
+Indeed, we have the commutator estimate